Increase Revenue When Sales and Marketing Align

 Much of the lack of cohesion between sales and marketing is related to Internet lead generation.
 There is a great deal of contention between sales reps and marketers about what constitutes a qualified lead.
 When the two teams don’t have a shared understanding, it’s a challenge for sales to convert prospects and for marketing to generate the right kind of leads.
 A lack of communication between the two teams can further exacerbate this issue.

-Your marketing employees are responsible for attracting a high volume of qualified leads, and then sales needs to convert them into customers.
+Your marketing employees are responsible for attracting a high volume of qualified leads, and then sales need to convert them into customers.
 If sales reps don’t speak up about the kind of leads they need, marketers will keep finding the same types of contacts and then get frustrated when the other team ignores these leads.

 This has become an even more difficult process in the past few years because buyers have more access to information than ever before, according to an article for Forbes by Christine Crandell.
-In the past, sales employees guided prospect through the buying cycle, and they held the primary responsibility for informing purchasing decisions.
+In the past, sales employees guided prospects through the buying cycle, and they held the primary responsibility for informing purchasing decisions.
 Now prospects are far more independent and do research on their own.
 B2B buyers are less trusting of promotional sales materials.
-They are more likely to rely on blogs, case studies, webinars, user reviews, advice from colleagues and other sources of content than sales pitches that come directly from your team.
+They are more likely to rely on blogs, case studies, webinars, user reviews, advice from colleagues, and other sources of content than sales pitches that come directly from your team.
 When buyers contact your reps, they are testing the relationship.
-In fact, Crandell mentioned New Business Strategies’ research found B2B customers place more emphasis on trust in the vendor than product availability or pricing.
+In fact, Crandell mentioned New Business Strategies’ research found B2B customers place more emphasis on trust in the vendor than on product availability or pricing.